pyrofolium/netlist-visualizer/README.md

 The complexity unfortunately ballooned.
 With something like this, unfortunately, you can't keep it simple because what I did is just intrinsically complex and there's no reducing it further.

-But given what I built I kept it as simple as possible, and I segregated the complexity and kept it from leaking into other portions of the code.
+But given what I built, I kept it as simple as possible, and I segregated the complexity and kept it from leaking into other portions of the code.

-I'm not expecting anything from this.
-The sheer complexity likely makes it work against me.
-But Either way I want to thank you for giving me such an interesting assignment.
+The sheer complexity just for a take-home likely makes it work against me as I remember you said it should be simple.
+But Either way
+I want to thank you for giving me such an interesting assignment.
 I learned a lot.
-I'm actually primarily a backend developer but I was able to go deep into the frontend for this assignment.
+I'm actually primarily a backend developer, but I was able to go deep into the frontend as well for this assignment.